Car: Environmental effects

-Car production and use has a large number of environmental impacts: it causes local air pollution plastic pollution and contributes to greenhouse gas emissions and climate change.
+Car production and use have a large number of environmental impacts: it causes local air pollution plastic pollution and contributes to greenhouse gas emissions and climate change.
 Cars and vans caused 10% of energy-related carbon dioxide emissions in 2022.
 As of 2023, electric cars produce about half the emissions over their lifetime as diesel and petrol cars.
 This is set to improve as countries produce more of their electricity from low-carbon sources.
 Cars consume almost a quarter of world oil production as of 2019.
-Cities planned around cars are often less dense, which leads to further emissions, as they are less walkable for instance.
+Cities planned around cars are often less dense, which leads to further emissions, as they are less walkable, for instance.
 A growing demand for large SUVs is driving up emissions from cars.

 Cars are a major cause of air pollution, which stems from exhaust gas in diesel and petrol cars and from dust from brakes, tyres, and road wear.
 Larger cars pollute more.
-Heavy metals and microplastics (from tyres) are also released into the environment, during production, use and at the end of life.
+Heavy metals and microplastics (from tyres) are also released into the environment, during production, use, and at the end of life.
 Mining related to car manufacturing and oil spills both cause water pollution.

-Animals and plants are often negatively affected by cars via habitat destruction and fragmentation from the road network and pollution.
+Animals and plants are often negatively affected by cars through habitat destruction and fragmentation caused by the road network, as well as pollution.
 Animals are also killed every year on roads by cars, referred to as roadkill.
 More recent road developments are including significant environmental mitigation in their designs, such as green bridges (designed to allow wildlife crossings) and creating wildlife corridors.

 Governments use fiscal policies, such as road tax, to discourage the purchase and use of more polluting cars; Vehicle emission standards ban the sale of new highly pollution cars.
 Many countries plan to stop selling fossil cars altogether between 2025 and 2050.
 Various cities have implemented low-emission zones, banning old fossil fuel and Amsterdam is planning to ban fossil fuel cars completely.
 Some cities make it easier for people to choose other forms of transport, such as cycling.
 Many Chinese cities limit licensing of fossil fuel cars.

 Social issues

-Mass production of personal motor vehicles in the United States and other developed countries with extensive territories such as Australia, Argentina, and France vastly increased individual and group mobility and greatly increased and expanded economic development in urban, suburban, exurban and rural areas.
+Mass production of personal motor vehicles in the United States and other developed countries with extensive territories, such as Australia, Argentina, and France, vastly increased individual and group mobility and greatly expanded economic development in urban, suburban, exurban, and rural areas.
 Growth in the popularity of cars and commuting has led to traffic congestion.
 Moscow, Istanbul, Bogotá, Mexico City and São Paulo were the world's most congested cities in 2018 according to INRIX, a data analytics company.